Deducing information about curves over finite fields from their Weil polynomials: Introduction

 \subsubsection{Acknowledgments}

-I gratefully take this opportunity to thank Alp Bassa, Elisa Lorenzo Garc\'{\i}a, Christophe Ritzenthaler, and Ren\'{e} Schoof for instigating the project to \TeX\ the course notes for Serre's class that were taken by Fernando Gouv\^{e}a back in 1985, and Joan-Carles Lario for joining them on the scientific committee for the conference celebrating the release of the published notes.
-Others had tried to start such a project in the past, but Alp, Elisa, Christophe, and Ren\'e managed to corral volunteers, edit the resulting crowdsourced file, and work with Serre and with the Soci\'{e}t\'{e} math\'{e}matique de France to create a valuable resource for researchers.
-Thanks also to Fernando Gouv\^{e}a for his thorough notes, which for thirty-five years spread like samizdat throughout the community of arithmetic geometers; to the more than thirty volunteers who {\TeX}ed and proofread the text; and of course to Serre himself, for creating the course so long ago and for editing and updating the material for publication.
+I gratefully take this opportunity to thank Alp Bassa, Elisa Lorenzo García, Christophe Ritzenthaler, and René Schoof for instigating the project to \TeX\ the course notes for Serre's class that were taken by Fernando Gouvêa back in 1985, and Joan-Carles Lario for joining them on the scientific committee for the conference celebrating the release of the published notes.
+Others had tried to start such a project in the past, but Alp, Elisa, Christophe, and René managed to corral volunteers, edit the resulting crowdsourced file, and work with Serre and with the Société mathématique de France to create a valuable resource for researchers.
+Thanks also to Fernando Gouvêa for his thorough notes, which for thirty-five years spread like samizdat throughout the community of arithmetic geometers; to the more than thirty volunteers who {\TeX}ed and proofread the text; and of course to Serre himself, for creating the course so long ago and for editing and updating the material for publication.
 My thesis work involved abelian varieties over finite fields, but Serre's 1985 Harvard notes inspired a turn to curves and Jacobians over finite fields that has been a major theme of my mathematical work ever since.
 It was an honor to make contributions to the published version of the course notes, and I thank the organizers for inviting me to speak at the conference and to write the present chapter.

-Finally, I am grateful to the referee, whose comments and thorough reading helped improved the exposition of this work.
+Finally, I am grateful to the referee, whose comments and thorough reading helped improved the exposition of this chapter.